ErikRutyna/BARBECUES/README.md

 "soon").
 The simulation is controlled through a JSON file called config.json, and an example can be found in the source code.

-The solver also comes with its own 2D meshing package called GRIFT (*.GRI File Triangulation) that is similar in architecture to the DistMesh (in that it runs the core underlying level-set based method for producing high quality meshes), but has some of its own features and changes.
+The solver also has another utility that can be used to generate meshes called the G.R.I.L.S Mesher (*.gri Level Set Mesher).
+The mesher  is similar in architecture to the DistMesh (in that it runs the core underlying level-set based method for producing high quality meshes), but has some of its own features and changes.
 Some examples of how to use GRIFT can be seen in the "mesh_generation.py" script.

 NOTE: There appear to be some issues regarding freestream conditions with different initialization methods and getting the flowfield to converge.
 It is recommended to use either "freestream" or "exp" based initialization methods.
+Eventually all methods for initialization will be replaced with either a level set method or strict freestream method.

 ## Boundary Conditions
 BCs must follow this convention in order for the NUMBA JIT to properly